 At the same time the Bulk container refills the Process container whenever the Process level drops below the PROCESS LOW REFILL set-point, in USER SETPOINTS of the CONFIGURATION MENU.
-The Bulk>Process Fill continues until the Process level reaches PROCESS HI REFILL set-point, in USER SETPOINTS of CONFIGURATION MENU.
+The Bulk>Process Fill continues until the Process level reaches PROCESS HI REFILL setpoint, in USER SETPOINTS of CONFIGURATION MENU.

-The bulk chemical can be supplied in either a 11-, 19- or 38-Liter container or the Bulk container can remain captive and be bulk filled from the Versum Materials, Inc. ChemGuard® BCD system.
+The bulk chemical can be supplied in either a 11 or 19-Liter container.

-The ChemGuard® is a microprocessor-based system that monitors all key parameters that control operations.
+The ChemGuard® CG400/426 is a microprocessor-based system that monitors all key parameters that control operations.
 The controller automatically performs most maintenance functions.
 For example, the CYCLE PURGE and LEAK CHECK operations are automated functions designed into the CHANGE CONTAINER operation.
 This automation reduces the time and effort involved in performing common maintenance tasks.
-The ChemGuard® also provides zero downtime for normal operations as it permits replacement of Bulk container while the Process container is filling to the tool.
+The ChemGuard® CG400/426 also provides zero downtime for normal operations as it permits replacement of Bulk container while the Process container is filling to the tool.

-The ChemGuard® is designed to ensure maximum purity of process chemicals used in normal operations while reducing the cost of ownership through improved efficiencies (footprint, exhaust, MTBF, MTBR).
+The ChemGuard® CG400/426 is designed to ensure maximum purity of process chemicals used in normal operations while reducing the cost of ownership through improved efficiencies (footprint, exhaust, MTBF, MTBR).